Success is Built on Small Victories

 - Week 12 – Table Top Zottman Curls

 This entry was posted on Sunday, March 6th, 2011 at 7:10 pm and is filed under feats of strength bending, strength training to improve athletic performance, your daily inspiration.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson